 Finally, there’s no doubt that punching, flipping, or pitching for bass is an excellent way to consistently catch large bass.
 To make these techniques work, you will undoubtedly require the proper rod and reel setup.
 With these strategies, power is the name of the game, and baitcasters are the way to go.

-Heavy line is almost always appropriate for these tactics.
+The heavy line is almost always appropriate for these tactics.
 Braid or a higher pound test fluorocarbon line are common line options.
 Baitcaseters are the best choice for these more demanding applications.

 Furthermore, in order to maximize your chances of catching a bite, you should make as many presentations as possible.
 To accomplish this, the speed with which you retrieve your bait after each presentation (flip, pitch, or punch) is critical.